Disposal Through City Trash Collection

 - Label the container "Do Not Recycle: Household Sharps" several times using a permanent marker.

 - Do not use glass bottles or jars or metal cans for the disposal of needles, lancets and syringes.

 - Place the plastic bottle in your city refuse bag.

 - Do not place the container in your recycling bin.
 The bottle and its contents are no longer recyclable.

 - Do not place needles, lancets or syringes loose in a refuse bag.

 - Do not place a commercial sharps disposal container into a city refuse bag.

-It is highly recommended that if you have the option of disposing of your needles, lancets, syringes or other bio-hazard medical waste through your clinic, hospital or pharmacy that you utilize their program.
+It is highly recommended that needles, lancets, syringes or other bio-hazard medical waste is disposed of through Household Hazardous Waste (sharps only), your clinic, hospital or pharmacy.

 Thank you for keeping workers safe!